ktomk/pipelines/doc/PIPELINES-VARIABLE-REFERENCE.md

-# Pipelines Environment Variable Usage Reference
+# Pipelines Environment Variable Usage

 Environment variables (sometimes also called environment parameters) are a first grade citizen of the pipelines utility.